JiakunYan/ibvBench/README.md

     - pmi: A pmi wrapper for PMI and PMI2.
 The user can choose which one to use by the cmake option `USE_PMI2`.
 - benchmarks: The actual benchmarks.
 Currently, they are:
-    - ibv_pingpong_sendrecv: pingpong benchmark for the IB channel semantic.
+    - ibv_pingpong_sendrecv: pingpong benchmark for IB channel semantic.
+    - ibv_pingpong_write: pingpong benchmark for IB RDMA write.
+    - ibv_pingpong_write: pingpong benchmark for IB RDMA write with immediate data.
 - rdma-core: benchmark examples, borrowed from the `rdma-core` project (https://github.com/linux-rdma/rdma-core).
 - experiments: contains some useful scripts to run benchmarks on various platform.
     Currently, we have set up the scripts for